-Congrats to the class of 2011!
-If you are among the many feverishly sending out your resume to fashion PR agencies (our firm‘s inbox has been flooded in the last few weeks), take a moment to review the following helpful hints to ensure your application makes the cut!
+Congrats to the graduating class!
+If you are among the many feverishly sending out your resume to fashion PR agencies (our firm's inbox has been flooded in the last few weeks), take a moment to review the following helpful hints to ensure your application makes the cut!

 At minimum, review the agency website, and take note of how they describe themselves, the tone and any recent news.
 Do a quick search to locate any recent articles, press releases or awards the agency has won.
 Demonstrate through your cover letter (or email intro) that you understand what the company is about and are up to date on recent news.
 Ask friends or professors for additional information about the firm's reputation, community involvement, etc.

 Hiring managers will be impressed (and relieved) to find someone who has obviously researched before she resume'd!
 When you make time to get to know a potential employer, they are more likely to take the time to get to know you.
 This will not only help to prepare you for an interview if you do receive a call back, but it also shows that you have taken an interest in the company you hope to work for one day.

 There is simply no excuse for a poorly written email introduction.
 Anyone that submits a cringe-worthy cover letter is immediately disregarded - after all, PR is all about communication.
 How can a company trust you to communicate on behalf of clients if you can't click the spell check button!
 Write your cover letter and then save it as a draft and come back to it later - our eyes are notorious for filling in little errors, and taking some time away from your words can help ensure your communication is error-free.

 Think of it this way, if all the skills are the same between you and another candidate.
 You both have similar work experience, education and an immense amount of enthusiasm at your interviews but one of you has a typo in his/her cover letter, resume or writing test...who is more likely to get the job?

 Meet & greet with manners